Bobby Liebling: Revival and new music

 Following the release and favorable reviews of Last Days Here, Liebling and Pentagram experienced a significant resurgence in popularity.
 The documentary won multiple awards, including the Grand Jury Prize at the Independent Film Festival of Boston and Best Music Documentary at the International Documentary Film Festival Amsterdam.
 This renewed attention revitalized Pentagram's career, leading to international tours.

 Releasing a new album around the same time the documentary was published accelerated the band's resurgence.
 Liebling, alongside longtime collaborator Victor Griffin, returned to the studio for Last Rites, which was released in April 2011.
 This marked Griffin's first studio work with Pentagram in over 15 years.

 At the time, Liebling noted that he had written the music and lyrics for about half of the band's earlier albums, "while 30–40% were collaborations with musicians, typically guitar players".
 Regarding his songwriting approach for the "Last Rites", he said: "I just write the lyrics nowadays.
 I ran out of music.
 I wrote 450 songs in 30 years."

 In 2011, Metal Blade Records announced Pentagram's return to live performances, which included an appearance at South by Southwest and a European tour that began at the Roadburn Festival in the Netherlands.
 Liebling embarked on extensive touring across North America and Europe with Pentagram in the following years.
 However, the band continued to experience frequent lineup changes.

 Pentagram maintained its momentum with the release of the album Curious Volume on August 21, 2015.
 While the band's live performances continued to receive praise, Liebling's erratic behavior behind the scenes presented ongoing challenges.
 More signs of instability resurfaced in the years leading up to his 2017 arrest.

+On July 31 2026, He released song "Sidetracked" with The Limits band.